 Daily Crime and Fire Log: USI Public Safety maintains a public crime and fire log at the Public Safety office.
 These logs are continuously updated and are available for inspection during regular business hours.
+This log is also available online at

-Description of Housing Fire Systems
+Description of Housing Fire Systems Residence Halls

-Residence Halls

-- A central fire alarm system with detectors throughout the building and in every sleeping room; - Alarms are centrally monitored at the Office of Public Safety Dispatch Center; - Automatic wet sprinklers are in each room; - Pull stations are located in each hallway; - Stovepipe in each resident hall; - Fire extinguishers are located in each hallway and the common area of the residence halls
+- A central fire alarm system with detectors throughout the building and in every sleeping room; - Alarms are centrally monitored at the Office of Public Safety Dispatch Center; - Automatic wet sprinklers are in each room; - Pull stations are located in each hallway: - Stovepipe in each resident hall; - Fire extinguishers are located in each hallway and the common area of the residence halls